AndroidPillars/SQL/README.md

 ## SQL

 - SQL (Structured Query Language) is the programming Language used to communicate with our Database.
+- It will be used to perform CRUD operations on the records stored in the database.

 :arrow_up: [__Back to Top__](README.md#topics)